gaifeng8864/klipper-on-android/README_en.md

 ***! ! ! ! ! !
 Power on the main board of the printer, and connect the mobile phone and the main board of the printer with an OTG cable! ! ! ! ! ! ***

-Go back to the debian system and execute the following command:
+Go back to the debian and execute the following command:

       cd ~